 - Electromyography: The collection and use of EMG data in biomechanics

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.

-- There is no prescribed textbook for this subject.
-However, students will be required to refer to the pre-requisite subject 401140 Biomechanics text listed below
+There is no prescribed textbook for this subject.
+However, students may be required to refer to the pre-requisite subject HLTH2003 Biomechanics text

 Subject Contact Peter Clothier Opens in new window